anomaly/lab-python-server/README.md

 ## Docker in Development

-There are two `Dockerfiles` that are used in Development.
-We've decided to name the `Dockerfile` suffixed by their purpose e.g `Dockerfile.api` and `Dockerfile.worker`.

 It's important that we put files that should not be copied across into the containers in the `.dockerignore` file.
 Please try and to keep this up to date as your projects grow.
 The best security is the absence of files that are not required.

 Our current standard image is `python:3.10-slim-buster` this should be updated as the infrastructure changes.